Higher-Kinded Types

 }

-Note that to use higher-kinded types Flix requires us to provide the kind
+To use higher-kinded types Flix requires us to provide kind annotations, i.e.

 to inform Flix that ForEach